chaytanc/chaytanc.github.io/_projects/deinforcement-learning.md

 ---

 ## **Read the Full Paper**
-You can access the full paper in the **Canadian Undergraduate Journal of Cognitive Science**:
+You can access the full paper in the [**Canadian Undergraduate Journal of Cognitive Science**](http://cujcs.online/index.php/cujcs/article/view/12)

-<iframe src="http://cujcs.online/index.php/cujcs/article/view/12" width="100%" height="600px" style="border:none;"></iframe>

 ---